chromium/chromium/docs/ios/build_instructions.md

 You can significantly speed up git by using [fsmonitor.](https://github.blog/2022-06-29-improve-git-monorepo-performance-with-a-file-system-monitor/)
 You should enable fsmonitor in large repos, such as Chromium and v8.
 Enabling it globally will launch many processes and probably isn't worthwhile.
+Be sure you have at least version 2.43 (fsmonitor on the Mac is broken before then).
 The command to enable fsmonitor in the current repo is:

 ```shell